ramankahlon/CS448/project2/README.md

+#CS448 Project 2

+Buffer Manager & Heap File

 I added an additional setpage method in Page.java which takes a Page array as a parameter.

-I worked on Part 1, while my partner Joshua Schmitt worked on Parts 2 and 3.